 One of my favorite parts of my job is that I get the privilege of meeting with and learning from great leaders.
-They are legends of business, including people I’ve looked up to from afar for their great business acumen and the companies that they’ve founded.
+They are legends of business, including people I’ve looked up to from afar for their great business acumen and the companies they’ve founded.

 They also include silent heroes that most people have never heard about.
 They are usually genuinely good people and more than willing to share their experiences and lessons learned in business.